Booking request for hiring Tansley Village Hall

 Please read all the following Standard Conditions of Hire as you must accept them to complete the booking request.
 They apply to all hiring of Tansley Village Hall.
 If the Hirer is in any doubt as to the meaning of any condition, please consult the Village Hall’s Hiring Manager .

 The Hirer shall, during the period of the hiring, be responsible for: supervision of the premises, the fabric and the contents; their care, safety from damage however slight or change of any sort; and the behaviour of all persons using the premises whatever their capacity, including proper supervision of car parking arrangements so as to avoid obstruction of the highway.
+Bunting can be hung from wall eyes but no decorations may be fixed directly to the walls.
 As directed by the Village Hall’s Hiring Manager, the Hirer shall make good or pay for all damage (including accidental damage) to the premises or to the fixtures, fittings or contents and for loss of contents.
+Breakages of equipment including crockery and glassware may be charged for.

 The Hirer shall not use the premises for any purpose other than that described in the Hiring Agreement and shall not sub-hire or use the premises or allow the premises to be used for any unlawful purpose or in any unlawful way nor do anything or bring onto the premises anything which may endanger the same or render invalid any insurance policies in respect thereof.
-Maximum capacity for the premises: main hall 140 persons, small hall (kitchen) 50 persons.
+The legal maximum capacity for the premises is: main hall 140 persons, small hall (kitchen) 50 persons.
+The practical capacities are usually lower, depending on the nature of the event.
+The Hirer must ask advice from the Hall's Hiring Manager to establish viable capacities for his/her event.

 The Hirer shall ensure that nothing is done on or in relation to the premises in contravention of the law relating to gaming, betting and lotteries.